Last Updated on August 14, 2020

 Flying and zero waste in the same sentence is kind of an oxymoron.
 However, that doesn’t mean we can’t take strides to make it less wasteful.

-It’s not about perfection; it’s about making better choices.
-I will echo it again and again and again.
+Remember, it’s not about perfection; it’s about making better choices, and I will echo it again and again and again.

-I think traveling and getting outside of your normal routine is really important for developing a rounded personality.
-It’s important to experience other cultures to grow your world view.
+I also think traveling and getting outside of your normal routine is really important for developing a well-rounded personality.
+It’s important to experience other cultures to grow your world view, but maybe make these trips really intentional and meaningful rather than doing it constantly.

-Of course, there are a lot of small things we can do to make flying more sustainable too.
+Beyond just reducing emissions, there are several small things we can do to make flying a bit more sustainable too.

 I have flown twice since going zero waste.
-Once for business and once to see family.
-I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers, etc.
+Once for business and once to see family, and WOW I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers – it adds up!

 1. an empty water bottle